Are Green Kitchens Timeless or Trendy? According to Designers, It All Depends on the Shade

 (Image credit: DeVOL)

-They might be popular right now, but the big question is: Are green kitchens timeless, or will they be outdated in the near future?
+They might be popular right now, but the big question is: Are green kitchens timeless, or will they be outdated before long?
 “We are seeing a lot of interest in green kitchens and a wide array of choices," says Paul Kropp, co-founder at Bakes & Kropp.
 "From deep forest green that gives a very proper look, to light pastel green for more of an airy feel, it's a truly versatile color."

-After consulting the experts, it's fair to say that green kitchen ideas can be both timeless and trendy — it really depends on what shade of this color you pick for your kitchens.
+After consulting the experts, it's fair to say that green kitchen ideas can be both timeless and trendy — it really depends on what shade you pick for your kitchen.
 Greens such as lime, aqua, mint, teal, and jade fall more on the trends side (whether they're in fashion right now or not is another question).
 However, if you're looking for a truly timeless green color for your kitchen, the interior designers we asked suggested these five shades.

 1. Sage Green